ClickHouse/clickhouse-docs/knowledgebase/vector-search.md

 # Can ClickHouse do vector search?

 Yes, ClickHouse can perform vector search.
-The main advantage of using ClickHouse for vector search compared to using more specialized vector databases are:
+The main advantages of using ClickHouse for vector search compared to using more specialized vector databases include:

-- You can use ClickHouse’s filtering and full-text search capabilities to refine your dataset before performing vector search
+- Using ClickHouse's filtering and full-text search capabilities to refine your dataset before performing a search.
-- You can perform analytics on your datasets
+- Performing analytics on your datasets.
-- You can JOIN against your existing data
+- Running a `JOIN` against your existing data.
-- You don’t need to manage yet another database and complicate your infrastructure
+- No need to manage yet another database and complicate your infrastructure.

-As a quick tutorial, here's how to use ClickHouse for vector search:
+Here is a quick tutorial on how to use ClickHouse for vector search.

 ## 1. Create embeddings

-Your data, whether it be documents, images, or structured data, need to be converted to embeddings.
+Your data (documents, images, or structured data) must be converted to _embeddings_.
 We recommend creating embeddings using the [OpenAI Embeddings API](https://platform.openai.com/docs/api-reference/embeddings) or using the open-source Python library [SentenceTransformers](https://www.sbert.net/).

-You can think of an embedding as a large array of floating point numbers that represents your data.
-To learn more about embeddings, read [this guide from OpenAI](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).
+You can think of an embedding as a large array of floating-point numbers that represent your data.
+[Check out this guide from OpenAI to learn more about embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).

-## 2. Store the embeddings in ClickHouse
+## 2. Store the embeddings

-Once you’ve generated embeddings, simply store them in ClickHouse.
-Each embedding should be stored in a separate row and can include metadata to use for filtering, aggregations, or analytics.
-Here’s an example of a table that can store images with captions:
+Once you have generated embeddings, you need to store them in ClickHouse.
+Each embedding should be stored in a separate row and can include metadata for filtering, aggregations, or analytics.
+Here's an example of a table that can store images with captions:

 ```sql
 CREATE TABLE images